zmkarakas/IncrementalLoadADF/README.md

 LastModifiedTime <= '@{activity('NewWaterMark').output.firstrow.WatermarkValue}';

 Trigger1 is a schedule trigger that runs everyday.
+For this to work, in Azure SQL, there must be a stored procedure to update the Watermark table everytime there is a new data hitting the FactTrips table.

 ![image](https://user-images.githubusercontent.com/50174304/193459409-bf22a7e5-e276-4050-96c7-69dcc0df04b7.png)